Command of the Oceans

 Two internationally significant maritime archaeological discoveries: The timbers of Namur (1756) intriguingly laid to rest ‘beneath the floor’ of the Wheelwrights’ shop and the Invincible (1758) collection of objects recovered from the sea bed, will be central to the superb new interactive galleries that reveal the Dockyard’s previously untold story.
 New visitor facilities including a free to enter discovery centre encouraging the exploration of other local, related heritage sites, new car park, entrance, restaurant and shop complete the transformation of The Historic Dockyard Chatham’s visitor experience.

-In 2016, The Historic Dockyard Chatham can fully reveal - for the first time - Chatham’s complete and truly astonishing story during the age of sail.
+On the 27th May 2016, The Historic Dockyard Chatham can fully reveal - for the first time - Chatham’s complete and truly astonishing story during the age of sail.